 To thine own self be true.

-You know you’re doing something right when a raving review written in the 80s or 90s could have been written last week.
+You know you’re doing something right when a raving review written in the eighties or nineties could have been written last week.
 Restaurants that have remained true to their core are admirable, and it’s important to note that this is the more difficult path.
 The restaurant industry is a notoriously tough gig — one that is impressionable when it comes to food trends, suffers in difficult economic times, and can so easily give in to compromise when the numbers don’t add up.

 To survive the storm, restaurants must constantly lift their game to avoid the perception that they’re falling.
 They must remain laser-focused on who they are, whilst adapting their interiors, uniforms and service style to ‘the now’.
 The most reviewed restaurants are the ones that continue to be the best at being themselves.
 As a young waitress, I idolised the service team at The French Café.
 They have led the charge for their style and consistent standards for my entire lifetime, and kept the pace with culinary flare, but not fuss, since at least 1999 when Wright and Molloy-Wright took over.